manbearshark/ConversationRelay-LiveChat-Bedrock-Fargate/README.md

 ### Deploy your Docker image to your ECR repository

 If you do not have an ECR repo, create one in the AWS region where you will deploy the app resources.
-We use us-east-1 as a default here.
+We use `us-east-1` as a default here and that is the best choice for latency.

 If you are using our build script `build-images.sh` you will need to modify the environment variables at the start of the script to reflect your environment:

 ```
-ECR_REPO=971461683291.dkr.ecr.us-east-1.amazonaws.com
+ECR_REPO=<--URL-to-your-ECR repo (like "123456789.dkr.ecr.us-east-1.amazonaws.com") -->
 ECR_REPO_NAME=twilio-conversation-relay-bedrock-services
 ECR_TAG=latest
 ```

 ### Deploy cloud resources to AWS

+Deploy the AWS resources to your AWS account using the two commands below:

 `sam build --template-file cloud-deploy-infra-template.yml`